gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 EVALID confirmation.
 The Client will compare the Crypto Engine received from the Server, if the value is the same it will clean the T-valid timer and move into ESTABLISHED state.
-If the chosen Crypto Engines doen't match, it will generate an ERROR chunk and an ABORT chunk.
+If the chosen Crypto Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
 ERROR CAUSE will indicate EVALIDATE meaning that an error has been happening during VALIDATION of SCTP Endpoints.